surge-synthesizer/surge/README.md

 * Support for [MPE](https://www.midi.org/articles-old/midi-polyphonic-expression-mpe)
 * New analog mode for the ADSR envelopes

-Surge currently builds with Windows and macOS (AudioUnit,VST2), and getting it to build on Linux again should be doable with some effort.
+Surge currently builds with Windows and macOS (AudioUnit,VST2,VST3), and getting it to build on Linux again should be doable with some effort.

-[Releases available here](https://github.com/kurasu/surge/releases) - this page currently has Windows builds only.
+Daily macOS (64-bit, AU/VST2/VST3) builds available on the [Slack](https://join.slack.com/t/surgeteamworkspace/shared_invite/enQtNTE3NDIyMDc2ODgzLTU1MzZmMWZlYjkwMjk4NDY4ZjI3NDliMTFhMTZiM2ZmNjgxNjYzNGI0NGMxNTk2ZWJjNzgyMDcxODc2ZjZmY2Q)

+There is currently work going on to create an official release-page with installers for Windows 64-bit, macOS 64-bit and other formats.

 ## Preparation